RusRares1337/Kubernetes-cluster-from-scratch-in-Azure-VMs/README.md

    - Container resource usage (CPU,RAM,DISK,Network)
    - Network connectivity through the VPN tunnel between all the nodes
    - Setup monitoring jobs using service discovery where applicable
-- Setup cron jobson VMs that push metrics to Prometheus
+- Setup cron jobs on VMs that push metrics to Prometheus
 - Use Grafana to create an Infrastructure dashboard showing all the metrics collected using Prometheus
 - Create alert rules for critical metrics
 - Simulate a node failure and send alerts to email